Sky: Children of the Light: Gameplay

-Home

-Home is where any newcomers will begin the game, as well as being a central hub for the rest of the game.
-One of the key features of Home is the ability to use doorways known as "portals" to select a stage to arrive in.
-The portals start out dormant, each one activating linearly.
-After enough progress is made, the levels becomes more open-ended, allowing access to the different realms regardless of the initial order.
-The only exception to this rule is the Eye of Eden, which, alongside the requirement of the other six realms being played through, can't be entered until twenty winged lights are collected.
-When players walk into a portal, it automatically transports them to the beginning of the corresponding area, regardless of previous progress.
-There is a small circle dubbed the Return Shrine, which will send the player to the realm they were last in.

-Home also contains the constellation table.
-Any spirits that are saved in the other realms are displayed in their realm's constellation.
-When the constellation of a spirit is selected, hearts and candles can be spent to unlock new items.
-These include spells, leveled-up expressions, and customization options.
-Another feature of the Constellation Table is the Friend Constellations, for viewing other players that were added to the friend list, allowing the players to give and receive gifts, and joining servers to play together.

-Other features of Home include closet space to change cosmetics, a bell that chimes every hour and quarter hour, and a boat called the Sleepy Traveling Merchant's Boat, occasionally arriving to give the player free spells and sell season exclusive items.

-At the starting point of each realm there is a small hub with gravestones of the spirits you find, closets (which are not present in the Vault of Knowledge), and a portal to return Home.
+Development

+The game was developed and published by American studio Thatgamecompany over the course of seven years, developing a custom game engine based on their previous work on PlayStation titles, to initially support the Apple Metal API, later expanding it to add support for other platforms as well.
+The game servers are hosted on Amazon Web Services infrastructure (credited in-game as AWS), with parts of the backend being written in Erlang in cooperation with Amber Studio.

 Seasons and events

 Sky features ongoing seasonal events, with new storylines and unique spirits and items.
-Seasonal events are completely free-to-play, but some of the spirits' items require a paid "Adventure Pass" to unlock.
+Seasons and events in the game follow a freemium strategy, where some of the cosmetics sold by spirits require a paid "Season Pass" or via microtransactions from the in-game shop.
 The seasons have a unique currency called "seasonal candles," which can be used to purchase seasonal items and are converted to regular candles when the season ends.
 Seasonal spirits may return as "Traveling Spirits" in the future, which players can give their candles and hearts to receive seasonal items for a limited time, albeit at a higher price.

 Music

 Sky features an orchestral score composed by Vincent Diamante, with some tracks performed by FAME'S Macedonian Symphonic Orchestra.
 Norwegian singer Aurora also provides the vocals for the game's intro and outro songs.
+The game utilizes FMOD for dynamic music and sound playback.

-Three volumes of soundtrack albums have been released.
+Four volumes of soundtrack albums have been released.
 The first volume covers more recognizable music from the base game cycle.
 The second volume contains mostly ambient background music, and the third includes various pieces composed for Skys Seasonal Events.